Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Hvar Town

 The town of Hvar, on the island of Hvar, is known for making lace from the agave plant.
 Lace from agave leaves in Croatia is produced only in a Benedictine monastery in the town of Hvar and is made by the Benedictine nuns in the convent.
-The skill is initially from the Canary Islands (Tenerife) and has been present since the mid-19th century in Hvar.
+The skill originated in the Canary Islands (Tenerife) and has been present in Hvar since the mid-19th century.
 Lace is made from fibers obtained from the fresh leaves of the agave plant using a unique method.

-Shopping Hint: You can take the lace and frame it to make a great piece of artwork for your walls.
+Shopping Hint: You can take the lace and frame it into a great piece of wall art.

 24. Bukalta

-While in Istrian restaurants, you will notice handmade clay jugs that are traditionally used to serve mulled wine.
-This is a fun serving dish to pick up if you spend time in Istria, and it makes for a great souvenir to use when serving guests back home.
+In Istrian restaurants, you will notice handmade clay jugs used to serve mulled wine.
+This is a fun serving dish to pick up if you spend time in Istria, and it makes an excellent souvenir for serving guests back home.
 Both full-size and miniature versions are available to purchase in local souvenir shops.

 25. Wooden Toys